RascalSoftware/RAT-Docs/source/calcTypes/domainsStanlay.rst

         problem = RAT.Project(calculation='domains')

-The principle of setting up these calculations relies on firstly grouping the layers into domains, then grouping the defined domains intro contrasts, according to a 'domain ratio' parameter:
+The principle of setting up these calculations relies on firstly grouping the layers into domains, then grouping the defined domains intro contrasts, according to a **domain ratio** parameter:

 .. image:: ../images/domainsGraph.png
     :width: 800